 Core Curriculum of the Offshore and Dredging master

 Offshore Engineering includes four specialisations.
-These are: Bottom Founded Structures, Floating Structures, Dredging Engineering and Subsea Engineering:
+These are: Bottom Founded Structures, Floating Structures, Dredging Engineering and Structural Analysis:

 There are many types of floating offshore structures.
 Ship-type vessels are used commonly to support drilling rigs in deeper water – often at more remote locations.
 Semi-submersible platforms are used for this purpose as well and to support many other activities for which a relatively stable operating base is needed.
 More recent developments include tension leg platforms – a sort of tethered semi-submersible – and spar platforms.

 The dredging engineering specialisation involves the design of equipment for moving solids from, to, or over the bottom of the sea in water depths where offshore engineers normally work.
 The design of more conventional dredging equipment is discussed more or less along the way.
-This specialization will always be included in any programme focused on deep seadredging.
+This specialization will always be included in any program focused on deep sea dredging.

 The students are expected to pay attention to arranging his/her graduation in time.
 Most of these projects will be made possible with the help of the many companies within the Offshore sector.

 Vacancies on these projects will be announced on the site under Vacancies, Facebook or via email.